-As more and more workers are heading back into the office post-pandemic, there is an evident demand for workplace flexibility.
-One trending approach, although not new, is the hub-and-spoke work model or the use of satellite offices.
+With return to office policies standing out as a polarizing topic between employers and employees, there is an evident demand for workplace flexibility.
+One trending approach, although not new, is the hub-and-spoke work model or the use of satellite offices, one of the best alternatives to commercial office property.
 Part of the office hub-and-spoke work model, satellite offices offer many advantages for both employers and employees, as companies reach beyond the city’s boundaries – and sometimes even beyond the borders.
-Here is everything you need to know about satellite offices, and why your company should explore this option.
+Here is everything you need to know about satellite offices, what is hot desking for shared offices, and why your company should explore this option.

 What is a Satellite Office?

-The hub-and-spoke work model consists of a “hub” that hosts the company’s headquarters – often in the city center – and of “spokes”, or smaller offices, often closer to where employees live.
-For remote workers, a spoke may be a cozy workstation at home, a local café with a wi-fi connection or even a shared desk in a coworking space.
+The hub-and-spoke work model consists of a “hub” that hosts the company’s headquarters – often in the city center, such as flex offices in London or Washington DC – and of “spokes”, or smaller furnished offices, often closer to where employees live.
+For remote workers, a spoke may be a cozy workstation at home, a local café with a wi-fi connection or even a shared desk in a coworking space like Mindspace’s coworking space in Brooklyn.
 However, spokes usually refer to satellite offices – smaller branch offices of a company, spread across less central locations.

 As described in the Daily Business, a research completed by recruitment firm Robert Walters “reveals that more than a third (37%) of business leaders are considering downsizing their primary office space served by smaller satellites closer to where their employees live.”
-Firms such as Google, Fujitsu and Virgin Money, are among those ready for the hub-and-spoke model.
+Firms such as Google and Deloitte are among those that use satellite offices as part of their business strategies.

 According to the Pulse of the American Worker Survey conducted by the insurance company Prudential, 46% of surveyed employees listed saving time by not commuting as an advantage to working remotely.
 Satellite offices in the hub-and-spoke model provide just that.